nginxinc/kubernetes-ingress/docs/content/tutorials/custom-listen-ports.md

 Once deployed, create a new `VirtualServer` resource and run `nginx -T` to confirm if the port change has taken effect.

 Ensure that your `Deployment` and your `Service` match up to the new port you configured in the templates.
-Below is an example of  `deployment` and `service` matching to the new port that NGINX Ingress Controller now listens on.
+Below is an example of  `Deployment` and `Service` matching to the new port that NGINX Ingress Controller now listens on.

 ```yaml
 apiVersion: apps/v1